by Calculated Risk on 11/28/2019 08:11:00 AM

 Click on graph for larger image.

-This is the lowest level for the unemployment rate since December 2000.
+This is almost the lowest level for the unemployment rate since 1969 (the unemployment rate was at 3.5% in September)!

 Also, this is the largest decline in the unemployment rate, from cycle peak-to-trough, since the BLS started tracking the unemployment rate in 1948.
 (In the early '80s, the unemployment rate declined from 10.8% to 5.0%; a decline of 5.8 percentage points.
-The current decline from 10.0% to 4.1% is 5.9 percentage points!)
+The current decline from 10.0% to 3.5% in September is 6.5 percentage points!)

 2) Low unemployment claims.

-The number of new claims for unemployment insurance benefits is close to the lowest level in 40 years (with a much smaller population back then).
-The four week average of new unemployment has fallen to 239,750, down from 251,000 a year ago, and down from the peak of 660,000 during the great recession.
+The number of new claims for unemployment insurance benefits is close to the lowest level since the 1960s (with a much smaller population back then).
+The four week average of new unemployment has fallen to 220,000, about the same as a year ago, and down from the peak of 660,000 during the great recession.

 Here is a graph of initial weekly unemployment claims.